 Demon Blade Muramasa.
 Once properly upgraded, it can cleave through even the hardest boss fights in very few strikes.

-Just Here for Godzilla: Let's face it, the real reason you want to unlock and play through Majima's campaign is to see Makoto and DIO...er, Kei Ibuchi.
+Just Here for Godzilla: The real reason many want to unlock and play through Majima's campaign is to see Makoto and DIO...er, Kei Ibuchi.

 Particularly against the Amon Clan, using weapon HEAT actions on them becomes ineffective if using the same ones numerous times.
 In fact, using a weapon HEAT action on the third-fourth time becomes useless as it does absolutely no damage, making you waste a HEAT gauge and a weapon durability (unless it's the infinite use ones).
 So if you plan to spam HEAT actions with a powerful weapon on an Amon member, forget it.

 The first chapter of Majima's story is unlocked after beating Chapter 5 in the main story.
 Expecting to do the entire thing in one go?
-You have to progress further in the main campaign to unlock another chapter, and beat the game to unlock Majima's final chapter.
+You have to clear Chapter 8 to unlock another chapter, and Chapter 13 to unlock Majima's final chapter.
 While Majima can send Kiryu money to use in the main campaign, some felt it was unnecessary and felt they should've been able to play Majima's story in its entirety once it was unlocked.

 Surprisingly Improved Sequel: Although many fans were excited to hear that Yakuza 2 would also receive an enhanced remake, the hype quickly turned to skepticism the moment it was revealed that the game would be running on the Dragon Engine introduced in Yakuza 6 instead of the Kiwami Engine.
 Due to a number of improvements mentioned in Even Better Sequel above, many of those critical of Yakuza 6 admit the game is a large improvement and much better than what they expected.